Comparing Grupo Simec (SIM) and The Competition

-Grupo Simec (NYSE:SIM – Get Rating) is one of 27 publicly-traded companies in the “Blast furnaces & steel mills” industry, but how does it weigh in compared to its peers?
-We will compare Grupo Simec to similar companies based on the strength of its profitability, valuation, analyst recommendations, institutional ownership, earnings, risk and dividends.
+Grupo Simec (NYSE:SIM – Get Rating) is one of 27 publicly-traded companies in the “Blast furnaces & steel mills” industry, but how does it compare to its rivals?
+We will compare Grupo Simec to similar businesses based on the strength of its risk, valuation, analyst recommendations, earnings, profitability, dividends and institutional ownership.

-This table compares Grupo Simec and its peers’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and price targets for Grupo Simec and its peers, as reported by MarketBeat.
+This is a breakdown of recent recommendations for Grupo Simec and its rivals, as reported by MarketBeat.com.

 |Sell Ratings